mathewgomas-alfred/mathewgomas.io/reference_manual/filters/colors.rst

 .. image:: /images/en/Krita-color-to-alpha.png
    :align: center

-This filter is really useful in separating line-art from the white background.
+This filter is really useful in separating line art from the white background.

 .. _filter_color_transfer: